Frequently asked questions.

 How do I request refills on my medications?

 This is typically done during your routine office visits.
 It is common practice for many of our providers to provide a specific amount of refills which coincides with the recommended follow up plan.
-Thus, if you are in need of refills it may be time for your follow-up office visit.
-Refill requests can also be initiated at your pharmacy or by calling our office and asking for your PCP's medical assistant.
+Thus, if you are in need of refills it may be time for your follow-up office visit or Annual Exam.
+Refill requests can also be initiated at your pharmacy or by calling or texting our office and asking for your PCP's medical assistant.
 Please allow 72 hours for your refill request to be processed.

 Who manages my care at the hospital if I need to be hospitalized?